- 1. My email

 Read the pages on the use of the network.
 Full details of the requirements and process are there.

 This should not happen.
-Copy down the error message and especially the number of the form 00:80:8D:34:2E:23 it quotes, and send an email containing it to the Computing Department.
+Copy down the error message and especially the number of the form 00:80:8D:34:2E:23 it quotes, and send an email containing it to the ICT Department.